-In everyday life our brain processes pictures all the time, for example when we see a car on the street.
+In everyday life, our brain processes picture all the time, for example when we see a car on the street.
 The brain will immediately connect it to all the information about how fast it is, which direction it is going and if it will be a threat or not.
-This is happening in pictures, not words and our brain processes visual information very effectively .
+This is happening in pictures, not words and our brain processes visual information very effectively.

 Why drawing for yourself?